Oliver Wilkes

 Oliver Wilkes (born 2 May 1980) is a former Scotland international rugby League footballer who played as a and in the 1990s, 2000s and 2010s.

 He has played for the Sheffield Eagles, Huddersfield Giants, Keighley Cougars, Leigh Centurions (two spells), Whitehaven, Wigan Warriors, Widnes Vikings, Wakefield Trinity Wildcats (two spells), Harlequins RL, Barrow Raiders and Workington Town.

 Background

 Wilkes was born in Ulverston, Cumbria, England.

 Playing career

 Sheffield Eagles

 Wilkes began his career at Sheffield Eagles, making his Super League début as an 18-year-old in 1998.

 Huddersfield Giants

 He also played in Super League for Huddersfield Giants.

 Keighley Cougars

-He then join the Keighley Cougars in the Northern Ford Premiership.
+Wilkes then joined the Keighley Cougars in the Northern Ford Premiership.

 Leigh Centurions

 He then spent time at Leigh Centurions, featuring for them in Super League in 2005.

 Wigan Warriors

-He briefly returned to Super League with Wigan Warriors in 2006.
+Wilkes briefly returned to Super League with Wigan Warriors in 2006.
 In 2022, Wilkes admitted that he had taken performance-enhancing drugs at his previous club, Whitehaven, prior to his to move to Wigan.